SKarmaa/genAI/README.md

 * Icons libraries
   * Lucide

-The latest **genAI** update makes it easier to integrate new frameworks, libraries and plugins.
+**genAI** makes it easier to integrate new frameworks, libraries and plugins.

 Docs & guides on how to do so will be soon posted.